TeogopK/Playing-Cards-Object-Detection/presentations/presentation_final/presentation_Teodor_Kostadinov.md

 ---
 # Finding a dataset

-A person, facing the same problem, has created a syntethic dataset with over 20,000 images.
+A person, facing the same problem, has created a synthetic dataset with over 20,000 images.
 [Link](https://www.kaggle.com/datasets/andy8744/playing-cards-object-detection-dataset) to dataset in kaggle

 > First I took 20-30 second videos of all 52 cards under variable light temperature and brightness.
 The images were processed with open-cv.
 The DTD dataset (https://www.robots.ox.ac.uk/~vgg/data/dtd/) was used to simulate backgrounds of various textures for our dataset.